martin-ger/ESP_E58-Drone/README.md

 - If there is no drone response, it repeats this message to port 40000 about once per second.

 ## Further Ideas:
-- There seems to be a one-way serial protocol from the camera/WiFi controller to the flight controller (1 wire, see https://www.youtube.com/watch?v=HoZUKzStchg 9:55).
-What about this protocol (same as on port 50000)?
 - Would it be possible to add a GPS controller via WiFi (or serial connection)?
 - The non-intrusive idea for a GPS controller via WiFi would be, to use an intermediate ESP between the App and the drone (as router).
 This router could forward all move commands from the controller, thus you can fly the drone normally.
 As soon as the controller sends no more movements, the GPS takes over an tries to hold the position.
 Orientation of the drone could either be deduced from the last movements or with an additional compass.